 Australian High Commission in Abuja, Nigeria, can also assist Australians in Gabon.

 Entry and exit

-Valid yellow fever vaccination and cholera certificates are required for entry into Gabon.
-If you don't have proof of vaccination you may be required to have a vaccine, at your expense, before entry into Gabon.
+You'll need a valid Yellow Fever Vaccination Certificate to enter Gabon.
+You'll also need evidence that you've been vaccinated against cholera.
+If you don't have proof, you may be required to have a vaccine, at your expense, on entry into Gabon.

 Your passport is a valuable document and attractive to criminals who may try to use your identity to commit crimes.
 Always keep it in a safe place.